Brioche Hamburger Buns Recipe

 I don’t recommend this technique for brioche dough.
 I do this quite often for my Homemade Crescent Rolls and Homemade Cinnamon Rolls.
 But in this case, the high amount of butter and eggs makes it a heavier dough and doesn’t rise well from being frozen.

-Other Homemade Dinner Roll Recipes
+Homemade Dinner Roll Recipes You’ll Love

 Equipment